 - regular standardised testing and tracking

 - teacher assessments

 - teacher observations

 - parental consultation

-- Teachers consult and liaise with one another and include the Junior School Head and the (SENDCo) in discussions.
+- Teachers consult and liaise with one another and include the (SENDCo) in discussions.

+- Information provided as part of the Transition process

 - Specific SEND screeners and tests.
 (Parental permission must be sought and obtained before carrying out specific tests not administered to the entire cohort.)